ohira-s/YMF825pico/README.md

 - Play your MIDI instrument.

 ## Specifications:
-- 7 algorithms and 4 operators FM synthesizer.
+- FM synthesizer with 7 algorithms and 4 operators (A, B, C, D).
 - 29 wave forms each operator.
 - 16 voices.
-- 3 bands equalizer (Biquad Filters).
+Each voice can have different tone.
 - Multi Timbre.
-    A timbre consists of 4 tones (0..3)
+A timbre consists of 4 portions (0..3) with each tone.
-    ((MIDI CH - 1) % 4) corresponds to a tone number to play (MIDI CH=1..16).
+- Each portion in a timbre has a MIDI channel to play with both note on and off.
+- 3 layers biquad filters are placed following the sound output.
-- You can save 10 databanks in PICO, each databank has 20 timbre sets, 20 tones and 10 equalizers.
+- You can save 10 databanks each bank contains 20 Timbre sets, 20 Tones and 10 Equalizers in PICO.

 ## MIDI Events
 - Note on event with verosity.